Spring Organizing Checklist

 By keeping things sorted in organized didn’t make it much easier for you to find any papers right when you need them.

-- First aid kit for any minor emergencies.
+- Have a first aid kit for any minor emergencies.

-- Pets you can have cleanup supplies, a bowl for water, and a toy or two as well.
+- Pet travel organizers are great for holding cleanup supplies, a bowl for water, and a few toys.